composewell/streamly/design/optimization-guidelines.md

 If this is inlined into a parent benchmark group list, this leads to many times performance degradation.
-That's because inlining the loop into a bigger structure may interfere with the optimization of the loop itself and it may not fuse.
+That's because inlining the loop into a bigger structure interferes with the optimization of the loop body itself and it may not fuse.
 Whereas it is desirable to INLINE all the stages of a loop, it is often not useful to inline the whole loop itself, in fact we may have to occasionally use a `NOINLINE` so that the compiler does not inline it.

+### NoSpecConstr

+It is not always useful to specialize function calls for all constructors, some constructors may just add to code bloat or add overhead of passing unboxed values in a loop.
+In such cases the `NoSpecConstr` annotation can be useful.
+See the `parselMx'` function in `StreamD` module.

-## StreamK operations
+### StreamK operations

 StreamK uses foldr/build fusion to a very limited degree.
 StreamK is not the primary representation in streamly but is used for several operations that